 Why are contracts important for business?

 Every business builds on the foundations of a good contract.
-They guarantee standard business operations by clarifying the requirements and stating agreed methods to satisfy them.
-The law of contract, in legal terms, states that a contract is a piece of document that comes into existence by the will of the parties involved.
-Unlike other laws, contracts do not find their origins in any statutes.
-When two or more people are willing to agree on the same goal, they make an agreement.
-This agreement then becomes a contract after it gets sanction of law.
+They ensure standard business operations by clarifying the requirements and specifying agreed methods for meeting them.
+In legal terms, the law of contract states that a contract is a document that comes into existence by the will of the parties involved.

-By this, it is clear that every business has contracts at its inception.
-Companies, partnerships, employee hiring, and many other business-related documents are nothing but contracts between various people.
-A good contract satisfies all the parties’ requirements, the applicable laws and is very unambiguous.
+A good contract satisfies all the parties’ requirements, complies with applicable laws, and is unambiguous.
 Any party that stands in breach of the contract is liable to pay damages.
-This safeguards businesses from incurring financial losses as well as makes them accountable for their actions.
+This safeguards businesses against financial losses and holds them accountable for their actions.

 What are the challenges to digitizing contracts?